moomy94/strath-leap-drone/README.md

 Thanks
 =======================

-Thanks to @phillipalexander for introducing me to Faye, @felixge for AR-Drone and @bkw for Dronestream
+Thanks to @liebeskind for the leapdrone project, used as a template here